Elmo’s adopted puppy Tango makes her Sesame Street debut – including a brand-new animated segment Elmo & Tango’s Mysterious Mysteries

 Carmen Osbahr (Rosita)

-Carmen Osbahr, performs Rosita, Ovejita, and other characters on Sesame Street.
-Originally from Mexico City, she began her relationship with the iconic program in 1987 when she met Jim Henson.
+Carmen Osbahr performs Rosita, Ovejita, and other characters on Sesame Street.
+Originally from Mexico City, she began her career with the iconic program in 1987 when she met Jim Henson.

 Megan Piphus (Gabrielle)

-Megan started puppetry and ventriloquism at the age of ten years old and taught herself puppetry and ventriloquism by watching VHS tapes.
+Megan Piphus Peace started puppetry and ventriloquism at the age of 10 years old and taught herself the art form by watching VHS tapes.

 Martin Robinson (Aloysius Snuffleupagus, Slimey the Worm, Telly)